 Paracetamol – Since October 2016, GPs no longer prescribe paracetamol.
 If a child must have this more than 3 times a day, and giving it during the school day is unavoidable, it can now be brought into school on the day it is required.
 It must be brought in 5ml sachet form only – in a sealed envelope with the child’s name, class and when it was last administered written on the front.
 It must be dropped off at the school office by the parent/carer and a medication consent form completed.
 If the dose required is 7.5ml, the parent/carer must provide an oral syringe or a 2.5ml spoon.

-Hay Fever (e.g. ‘Piriton’) Hay fever medication can be administered outside of school the day and should not be brought into school.
+Hay fever medication (e.g. ‘Piriton’) can be administered outside of school the day and should not be brought into school.
 Please check the pollen forecast beforehand and administer medication before and after school, if necessary.